 Registrants of the AAO agree to raise standards across the profession, by endorsing and agreeing to the following code:

-- Practice only on animals after you have completed a recognised course of study with a professional educational establishment.
+- Practice only on animals after you have completed a recognised course of study with a professional educational establishment, which includes face-face practical classes and assessments, and which is accredited or validated by an external institute.

 - Treat only animals that you have been trained to assess and treat – and remember your limitations.